KnIfER/Textrument/README.md

-It's a derivation of Notepad++, and also a derivation of scintilla.
+Textrument is a derivation of Notepad++, and is also a derivation of scintilla.

 What is Not~~ep~~Mad++ ?
 ===================